 Most modern glitter is made from a film of Polyethylene terephthalate (PET), coated with aluminium & a layer of thin plastic.
 Takes 1000’s of years to break down, pollutes our environment.

-Glitter can be easily stripped from Christmas cards, gifts & festive packaging.
+Glitter can be easily stripped from greeting cards, gifts & festive packaging.
 Crackers, wrapping paper, present bags & flowers can be glitter-free.
 We can use make-up without glitter, as well.